 The intricate display's monkeys were hanging from vines and living in

 straw tree houses.
-Bar owner Tom English said it was an 'African jungle
+Bar-owner Tom English denies that this 'African jungle

-display' and denies that it was meant as a racial joke, although a
+display' was meant as a racial joke, although a

-Licensing board spokeswoman Kathleen McNally said the agency has taken
+Licensing board spokeswoman Kathleen McNally reported that the agency has taken

 41 formal complaints regarding the bar so far, in addition to several